Bloody Marvel

 The aim is a robust wide-gene-pool lettuce, more resistant to London's urban growing conditions.
 Through its striking red flecks of colour the variety gives a visual reminder of its complex genetic diversity.

 Each new generation is trailed and the best selected for further trialling.
-For consistency it will require many more generations of growing out and selection, but because i’m less concerned about uniformity than commercial growers would be (who would grow out new varieties for 8 or 10 generations), i'm already making the seed available via the London Freedom Seed Bank.
+Because I’m less concerned about uniformity than commercial growers (who would grow out new varieties for 8 or 10 generations), I began sharing seed with a network of community gardens and urban spaces across London (via the London Freedom Seed Bank) to trial the variety and report back on results after 4 of 5 generations of selection.

 Year 1 (2016):